 Articles

-Why teams are feeling the need – ‘the need for speed’ - at the scrum-base Posted about 1 year ago
+Why teams are feeling the need – ‘the need for speed’ - at the scrum-base Posted over 1 year ago

 There was a moment in the current Super Rugby Pacific season, about four weeks ago, where one those small but significant sea-changes in the shape of the game made itself known.
 The Hurricanes had just lost their captain and number 8 forward, the iconic Ardie Savea, to a one-match suspension.